 How Stress Affects Your Eyes

-Stress impacts us mentally and physically, but did you know it can affect our vision?
+Stress impacts us mentally and physically, but did you know it can also affect our vision?

-- Sensitivity to light and movement; light may hurt your eyes or make it difficult for you concentrate, and focus.
+- Sensitivity to light and movement; light may hurt your eyes or make it difficult for you to concentrate and focus.

 - Eye twitching; eyes can randomly spasm, with no pain but discomfort.

-- Eye strain; discomfort and minor pain as your eyes feel tight and swollen.
+- Eye strain; discomfort or minor pain as a result of your eyes feeling tight and swollen.

 - Eye floaters; tiny spots that swim across your vision.

 Most stress-caused eye issues are temporary, but make sure to see your optometrist if you have any eye concerns, especially any symptoms listed above.
 The sooner an issue is diagnosed, the sooner any eye concerns can be corrected.

-For more information on how to look after your eyes, get in touch with us at Whitby & Co, leading independent opticians and optometrists at 29 Fleet Street in central London.
-To make an appointment, call us on 0207 353 4455 , email firstname.lastname@example.org or book online here.
+For more information on how to look after your eyes, get in touch with us at Whitby & Co, leading independent opticians and optometrists.